 Hours: Open all day every day (but the chairlift runs from 8am – 5pm, and 9.15pm in summer for the beer garden)

 An area in Western Tokyo that borders Saitama, Okutama is popular in autumn for its vibrant leaves.
 It’s hard to believe that Okutama is still part of Tokyo because of its natural beauty: clean, flowing waters; valleys; and lots and lots of trees with not a skyscraper in sight.
 Okutama has several hiking trails, but it may be intimidating for beginners due to its rugged terrain.
 Along the trail, there are picnic benches where you can take in the scenery.

 Access: Head to Okutama Station, about an hour and a half from Shinjuku Station.

 Bonus: Kinchakuda, Saitama

 We also covered a nice countryside walk in Satiama, just 45 mins away from Ikebukuro station.
-There’s a few picnic spots along the way.
-Read the article for a full detailed itinerary.
+There are a few picnic spots along the way.

 Access: Hanno Station